 - Visit the Ministry’s webpage through the link on the application and complete the form.
 (Note: this will open a new browser tab).

-- Once the form is complete, copy the Ministry’s confirmation number and enter it in the application form.
-It should look something like this AB123456
+- Once the form is complete, copy the Ministry’s confirmation number and enter it into the application form.
+It should look something like this AB 123456

 Note: Demographic information will not be used to assess eligibility for the program.